 Students must follow the rules of attendance as outlined by the school in the Student Handbook.
 Students may be marked as absent if they leave the classroom for personal reasons (e.g., for telephone usage) or without permission.
 If students refuse or are unable to participate (e.g., sleeping in class), they will be asked to leave the class and will be marked absent.
 Class participation includes attendance, homework completion, class projects, and writing assignments, as well as actual participation in class discussions/activities.
+Late assignments will be accorded at the instructor's discretion discussions/activities.
 Late assignments will be accepted at the instructor's discretion.